Parkinson's Dysbiome Transplant: FMT Study in Mice

 2. Intestinal barrier integrity: Unhealthy microbiomes can weaken the gut lining, potentially allowing bacterial products to enter the bloodstream.

-3. Vagal nerve signaling: The vagus nerve offers a direct nerve link between the gut and the brainstem.
+3. Vagal nerve signalling: The vagus nerve provides a direct nerve link between the gut and the brainstem.

 4. Systemic inflammation: Pro-inflammatory bacteria and their products can trigger immune responses that eventually affect the brain [7].

-Each of these pathways represents a potential therapeutic target for interventions aimed at preventing or slowing disease progression.
+Each of these pathways is a potential target for interventions aimed at preventing or slowing disease progression.

 The Braak Hypothesis Revisited